 What to do?

 One thing parents can do is fully assess their own financial status and project their financial future into retirement.
-Then, they can have candid conversations with their adult children about what’s possible and what’s not – as nobody should be delaying or altering their retirement plans to instead give grown-up children money.
+Then, they can have candid conversations with their adult children about what is possible and what's not as nobody should be delaying or altering their retirement plans to instead give grown-up children money.

 You may also want to make an appointment with one of our financial advisers, perhaps with your grown child in tow.
 Such two-generation meetings are becoming increasingly common, as it can help to have a neutral third party to lay down financial guidelines for a family.

-What’s more, you might also consider spending your kid’s inheritance.
+What's more, you might also consider spending your children's inheritance.